 He chose to lead.

-Through stunning visuals and raw storytelling, Saikaly pulls back the curtain on what truly drives extreme athletes—the relentless ambition, the addiction to risk, and the razor-thin line between pushing limits and going too far.
+Saikaly reveals what truly drives extreme athletes, the relentless ambition, the addiction to risk, and the razor thin line between pushing limits and going too far.
 He speaks candidly about the cost of overcommitting to a mission, how it nearly consumed him, and the deep personal reckoning that followed.

-More than just a tale of adventure, this presentation offers powerful lessons in decision-making under extreme pressure, leadership in chaos, and the resilience required to navigate life’s most brutal storms.
-Saikaly’s journey is a testament to the power of the human spirit—to lead, to endure, and to emerge on the other side stronger, more grounded, and profoundly changed.
+More than a tale of adventure, this presentation offers powerful lessons in decision making under extreme pressure, leadership in chaos, and the resilience required to navigate life’s most brutal storms.
+Saikaly’s journey is a testament to the power of the human spirit, to lead, to endure, and to emerge on the other side stronger, more grounded, and profoundly changed.

-It is an invitation to look inward, to question what drives us, and to discover what it truly means to lead from the edge.
+It is an invitation to look inward, to question what drives us, and to confront what leadership truly demands when the stakes are life-and-death.
+Success isn’t just reaching the top, it’s doing it with integrity, responsibility, and a willingness to face the truth no matter the cost.

 Fill out the form below and I’ll back to you promptly.